Singapore records 6,888 new Covid-19 cases

 There is usually a spike in case numbers on Tuesdays, due to people socialising over the weekend.

-The increase comes days after the return of the F1 Grand Prix race that attracted more than 300,000 people at the weekend.
-The race was not held in the last two years during the Covid-19 pandemic.
+The increase comes days after the return of the F1 Singapore Grand Prix that attracted more than 300,000 people over the weekend.
+The race was not held in the last two years due to the Covid-19 pandemic.

-Infectious diseases expert Leong Hoe Nam in response to queries said the increase was rather dramatic and could have been due to the festivities at the race.

 "I guess everyone was simply mask down and bottoms up with infection cases rising subsequently."